 Healthy orchid roots may grow up and out of the pot.
 Some of these may be aerial roots, which I will talk about later.
 Orchid roots may also grow sideways, straight down, or curve around the pot.

 Typically, orchid roots don’t mind being crowded in the pot.
 However, if you notice that there are more orchid roots than potting media, then you may want to consider repotting.
-Use a larger pot to give the roots more room to grow.
+When trying to figure out how to choose your next orchid pot, use a slightly larger pot to give the roots more room to grow.

 Rotted Orchid Roots